Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 4.1.3 Batch-Reduce GEMM
 =========================

-After generating our GEMM kernel for different values for the M, N, and K dimensions, we then implemented a batched version of this kernel.
+After generating our GEMM kernel for different values of the M, N, and K dimensions, we implemented a batched version of this kernel.
 This means we now had to implement kernels that support matrix multiplications of the form: C+=∑AᵢBᵢ.

 4.1.3.1 Support for Batch-Reduce GEMMs
 ----------------------------------------

-We based our implementation for the ``matmul_br_m_n_k`` on our assembly implementation of the :ref:`batch-reduce GEMM <3.6 Batch-Reduce GEMM>`.
+We based our ``matmul_br_m_n_k`` implementation on our assembly version of the :ref:`batch-reduce GEMM <3.6 Batch-Reduce GEMM>`.
 As we now had the additional values ``br_stride_a`` and ``br_stride_a`` we needed to slightly adjust the use of our registers.
 Apart from that, we were ready to start.